OBO CLOUD Kit Sizing

 Something I touched on in my previous article was the OBO ‘left’ hand.
 I wanted to show you the alterations I’ve made on this glove which I think makes the glove a lot better (I’d say perfect)!

-Talking to the goalkeeping wizard Jimi Lewis (who also removed this strap) showed me the modifications he did for all his career in OBO and playing for Great Britain in the Athens Olympics (same picture) 🙂
+Talking to the goalkeeping wizard Jimi Lewis (who also removed this strap) showed me the modifications he did for all his career in OBO and playing for Great Britain in the Athens Olympics 🙂

 I want to show you the 5 stages to make the left hand even more ‘Perfect’